dataCobra/hugo-vitae/README.md

 ### GDPR in mind

-The GDPR has many rules for third-party assets, so if you don't want to think about GDPR complaints you can disable every third-party asset that is integrated.
+The GDPR has many rules for third party assets, so if you don't want to think about GDPR complaints you can disable every third party asset that is integrated.

-Some websites using webfonts from third-party sites like google.
-This theme brings FontAwesome and Roboto(-Slab) directly with it without having to integrate them via third-party sites.
+Some websites using webfonts from third party sites like google.
+This theme brings FontAwesome and Roboto(-Slab) directly with it without having to integrate them via third party sites.

 ### Setting the month names in another language